About us

 Impact oriented

-We generate evidence-based insights to inform policies and interventions that effectively counter online and offline hate
+We generate evidence-based insights to inform policies and interventions that effectively counter violent behaviours driven by ideology and prejudice.

 Interdisciplinary and data driven

-We integrate social science, psychology, economics, and data science methods with computational and machine learning technologies, applying them to large datasets to empirically study hate and extremism.
+We integrate social science, psychology, economics, and data science methods with computational and machine learning technologies, applying them to large datasets to empirically study on- and offline violence.

 Ethical and transparent